jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It randomly selects a Wikipedia article.
 With three clicks I got Lorenz Nieberl. a German bobsledder.
 Sandamías, a village in northern Spain with 67 residents, and Aartsenia arctica, a sea snail.
 Anyone can make a Wikipedia article, so someone out there said, "the world needs to know!" about these people, places, and things.
 But, no one has ever thought that about your personal Darth Blockbuster.
 You haven't, have you?

 That should put things into perspective for you.
 Ignore pompeous pricks who gives themselves participation trophies and act like their gold medals.
-The game of civilization doesn't care about their arrogant self-image; only contributions that help win the game.
-Contributions is what makes people think "the worlds needs to know".
+The game of civilization doesn't care about their arrogant self-image.
+Contributions to win the game, it's what makes people think "the worlds needs to know".

 ## New and Old Celebrities

 We'll always celebrate the people we look up to.
-In the Industrial Age society, celebrities were often decided for us.
+In the Industrial Age society, our celebrities were often decided for us.
 The limitations of the era of mass-production only let so many people make movies, release albums, get their names in the newspapers.

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, at least we decide which people to follow and pay attention to.
 In the Internet Age, people watch, listen, read what they want, which also means we celebrate who we want.
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Kirsten Dirksen, Taylor Tries, largely because they're people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebritiy" ask yourself if they're one of yours.
 The Internet Age gives you that power.

+## Cognitive Dissonance

+Ruling philosophies are very powerful.
+With their high ideals, they make strong believers of people, who often have a hard time applying their philosophy to new developments in human knowledge.
+One example is Lysenkoism.
+This was a pseudo-science in the Soviet Union that assumed our genes inherit learned traits.
+So if you lived in a hot climate, your genes would morph to sweat more.

+Darwin said the opposite.
+That our genes are set in stone, and it's the fittest who survive.
+Soviets didn't want to believe that because it sounded like elitism, which their communist ideology said was unnatural.
+The result was Soviet agriculture didn't get better seeds, genetic research was suppresed, and thousands of Soviet biologists were sent to labour camps.

+The further we go into the Internet Age, the more Progressive and Conservative ideologies get more out of date.
+You can already see them protecting their ideologies via phantom chasing racists and socialists.
+Trigger words, death taxes, woke culture, toxic campuses and boardrooms, revisionist histories.
+People will keep protecting their own political identities.
+Watch out.

 ## Frontline Pain

-If you have to buy a home; who would you ask to give you advice?
+If you have to buy a home; who would you ask to inspect it?
 A builder, carpenter, engineer?
 Or a consultant, reporter, executive?

-We all ask the person who actually builds homes.
+I think it's fair to say we'd ask the people who actually build homes.
 Day in and day out these are the people who feel the pain of work, and live to solve that pain with better tools and expertise.
 Yet at our coffee shops, bus routes, cleaning departments, it's so often the second "professional" group making key decisions.
 That's a silly thing in the era of mass-collaboration, because frontline pain is a gold mine of knowledge and experience.

 This means in the era of mass-collaboration "mom and pop" stores will have a resurgence.
 I smile, thinking of all those bakers, tailors, designers, roofers, engineers, cleaners, repairmen, and maybe even a few majicians, smiling on a new and empowered Main Street.
-Each using frontline pain, to evolve better ways to work in he Internet Age.
+Each using frontline pain, to evolve better ways to work in the Internet Age.

 ## Traffic